 We provide valuable tools and insights to our contributors.
-Our contributors can monitor download activity by content type and geography, as well as by self-defined imagery themes.
-We also provide data on search trends, allowing content creators to see which images and subjects are popular on our site, and to plan new content themes accordingly.
+Our contributors can monitor download activity by content type and geography.
+We also provide insights into trends we see with seasonal and current customer search behaviors to help our contributors plan future content submissions accordingly.

 In addition to content sourced through direct submission to our e-commerce platform, we also obtain all types of content through exclusive distribution agreements with strategic partners or through the direct acquisition of content, content libraries or archives.
 In certain cases, we enter into arrangements with contributors or strategic partners whereby we guarantee a minimum royalty, in exchange for exclusive rights to distribute content when we believe such exclusivity provides us with a distinct competitive advantage.
-When we license content that has been obtained through direct acquisition, we pay no royalties.
+We also license content from our wholly-owned library.
 We continuously enhance our collection through the direct acquisition of content and by entering into other strategic agreements and partnerships and we continue to seek opportunities for direct acquisition and strategic partnerships to enhance our collection and provide customers with relevant and high-quality content.